Study of the strong interaction among hadrons with correlations at the LHC

-\textbf{$\bullet$ K$^{-}$--d correlations:} Following the measurement of K$^{-}$--p correlations in \pp by ALICE~\cite{Acharya:2019bsa}, the study of the correlation function of K$^{-}$--deuteron pairs will be realized.
+Following the measurement of K$^{-}$--p correlations in \pp ~\cite{Acharya:2019bsa}, the study of the correlation function of K$^{-}$--deuteron pairs will be realized.
 Together with the planned measurements at threshold using kaonic atoms by SIDDHARTA-2~\cite{Curceanu:2013bxa}, the K$^{-}$--d femtoscopy will allow us to determine for the first time the full isospin dependence of the $\mathrm{\overline{K}}$--N interaction, a fundamental problem in the strangeness sector in the low-energy regime of QCD.